django-stars/frontend-docs/docs/skeleton/instalation.md

 npx @django-stars/skeleton init
 ```

-If you do not specify name or template, it will prompt you for them.
+If you do not specify a name or template, it will prompt you to do that.

 Additionally, it will ask you for some more information:
- - Git repository url (this will be used only for package.json to setup git information)
+ - Git repository url (this will be used only for package.json to set up git information)
  - Back-end url (this will change default env configuration to proxy dev server to localhost)
  - Template